ole00/genesis_wifi_flash_cart_8mbit/README.md

 When the user starts the flash IC programming the main CPU of the console is held in reset, which (in most of the cases) is enough to detach the console from the buses.
 The WiFi MCU can then reprogram the flash chips.
 In some cases there are some background HW tasks that access the bus even when the main CPU is held in reset.
 That causes collisions on the bus and the cart programming over WiFi fails.
 When that happens the user is notified about it and is requested to press the Reset button on the console.
 After the Reset button is pressed the flash IC programming can be re-tried.
 When the flash IC programming is done the main CPU of the console is released from the reset, the WiFi MCU gets detached from the buses (turns off the transceivers) and the console can start the new game.
-Most of the games require power cycle to play the game correctly right after programming.
+Most of the games require power cycle to play them correctly right after programming.

 **FAQ:**